By Eva Briggs, MD

 Snakebites — don’t apply a tourniquet, don’t make cuts, don’t attempt to suck out the poison.
 Do keep the patient calm, keep the injured body part still, and remove tight clothing or jewelry that could constrict the limb if it swells.
 Then seek medical care.
 Fortunately, venomous snakes are rare in Central New York.

 Fever — don’t apply rubbing alcohol or immerse the patient in cool water.
 Although this cools the skin, the body responds by constricting surface blood vessels and channeling more blood — and therefore more heat — to the body’s core.
 Do use appropriate doses of ibuprofen or acetaminophen.
-Fever is common in children.
+Children fever is common.
 The height of the fever is less important than how the child is acting and other symptoms.
 Additionally, be aware of conditions like scarlatina, which can cause fever along with a distinct red rash.

 Summer outdoor activities are a risk factor for injury and illness.
 Get out there and play, but review this list of first aid tips to be prepared.